jemmec/metaface-utilities/README.md

 A small Unity packaged for _more-easily_ utilizing the face tracking and eye gaze systems within the Meta Quest Pro headset.

+This package assumses you have the __Meta Movement__ package installed: https://github.com/oculus-samples/Unity-Movement.git

 # Package Contents

 ## EyeGazeHelper